ashwintr303/hpsc-utils/doc/README.md

     $ make ssw-hpps

-Clean targets are analogous, the component name is prefixed with `clean-`, like:
+Clean targets are analogous, the component name is suffix with `-clean`, like:

-    $ make ssw-clean-hpps
+    $ make ssw-hpps-clean

 The phony targets trigger a deep build, i.e. they invoke the nested dependency builds.